Finomnis/ResistorLabels/README.md

 This script generates labels for resistor zip bags.

-It is meant for AVERY 5260 or AVERY L7157 Labels and 7x10cm (3"x4") zip bags.
+It is meant for AVERY 5260 or AVERY L7157 labels and 7x10cm (3"x4") zip bags.

 The generated labels include: